rajks24/rajks24/README.md

  ## 🛠️ Technologies & Tools

- - **Languages:** JavaScript, Python, Java
+ - **Languages:** 🐍 Python | 🌐 NodeJS,JavaScript | 🐚 Unix, Shell-Script
- - **Frameworks:** React, Next.js, Django, Flask
+ - **Frameworks:** React.Js, Next.Js, Nest.Js, Flask, FastAPI
  - **Tools:** Git, Docker, VSCode

  ## 🔭 Current Projects
+ - **[Cognito Auth API – Serverless Auth with AWS](https://github.com/rajks24/cognito-auth-api)**: This project is a Node.js-based custom authentication API built for integration with AWS Cognito.
+It’s designed to run on AWS Lambda, exposed via API Gateway - making it a powerful, serverless alternative to traditional backend authentication systems.
  - **[Python Web App with AWS Cognito Authentication](https://github.com/rajks24/python-webapp-with-cognito-auth)**: This project demonstrates a simple Python web application using Flask and AWS Cognito for authentication.
 The application supports both Hosted UI and custom login page for user authentication.
  - **[3D Shape Generator](https://github.com/rajks24/3d-shape-generator)**: This project is a 3D Shape Generator built with React and Three.js.
 It allows users to generate and visualize 3D shapes with number of sides and color.

  ## 🌱 Learning Goals

  - Perfecting the art of AI and ML
- - Exploring cloud computing with AWS
+ - Exploring cloud computing with AWS & Azure
- - Mastering app build with React
+ - Mastering app build with React & other frameworks

  ## 📫 How to reach me